gjpelletier/PyOAE/README.md

 # Example use of the root-finding method to solve for the OAE needed to restore OA indicators to pre-industrial conditions

 The difference between TA and DIC, also known as Alk* (Sarmiento & Gruber, 2006), can be used as a surrogate variable to interpret the response of other carbonate system variables (e.g. CO3--, pH, Ωara, Ωcal).
-Ocean acidification has caused a decrease in TA-DIC since pre-industrial conditions (Sarmiento & Gruber, 2006).
+Ocean acidification (OA) has caused a decrease in TA-DIC since pre-industrial conditions (Sarmiento & Gruber, 2006).

 In this example we will use the root-finding method to solve for the amount of OAE needed to restore the TA-DIC in 2010 in the coastal California Current Ecosystem (CCE) to pre-industrial conditions.
 A detailed explanation of the source of the ocean chemistry data used in this example is provided in the Jupyter Notebooks available in this repository